- Poultry Health & Accessories

 The powder should not be strewn over the pellets but should be mixed thoroughly into the feed and fed out for seven consecutive days.

-Mix one sachet (15g = 5 teaspoons) into 25kg feed for large flocks, or one teaspoon per 5kg feed.
+Mix 15g into 25kg feed for large flocks, or one teaspoon per 5kg feed.
 In case of infestation with tapeworm, double the dose for seven consecutive days.

 Withdrawal period: